speechmatics/speechmatics-js-sdk/packages/browser-audio-input-react/README.md

 ### Start/stop recording

-The only required argument to `startRecording` is an [`AudioContext`](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).Note that
+The only required argument to `startRecording` is an [`AudioContext`](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).
+Note that

 `stopRecording` stops the active `MediaStream` source, but leaves the `AudioContext` open, so it can be re-used.